Mindful Strides and Visualisation of the Race

 5. Visualisation of your Race

 Visualization is a powerful tool for athletes.
 When we visualize performing an action, it activates the same brain areas we use when we actually perform that action.
 Visualizing a race primes your mental muscle the way speedy intervals condition your legs and lungs.
 By mentally rehearsing running relaxed and steady, your brain will become accustomed and you will automatically run your race relaxed and steady.
-However preparation is a key factor but you still have time Register Now .
+However preparation is a key factor but you still have time Regrister for the GLR now .
 Dedicate 5 minutes daily to train yourself to quieten down.

 - Rehearse the race, the starting line, the stumbling blocks, the weather, the people, see yourself being in control of your breath.

 - Be realistic and remember it will not be all sunshine.
 You have to visualise that the journey will not always be the perfect race so allow time to work around these areas that may happen on the day.
 You have to be prepared for a dog running out in front of you, a cramp or even having to stop at traffic light.

 - Paint the picture that you want to see and spend a few minutes daily on the days leading up to the race.
 However these are only pointer for you.
 I offer one to one consultations where I help you to construct your visualisation and I record a personalised copy for each person.

 The Great Limerick run is a fun day for all so you must enjoy the build up and love your training.